aditimutagi/PLT/README.md

     - 0.5 (half a beat)
     - 0.75 (three-quarters of a beat)
 - **Pattern**: (1|0\.[0-9]+|0?[1-9])
+- **Special Rule**: If two "duration" tokens appear consecutively, the second one is interpreted as a "tempo" instead of a "duration."
+This allows specifying both the length of the previous note/chord and the tempo for the previous section.

 ### 4. Tempo
 - **Description**: Represents the speed of the music, commonly defined in beats per minute (BPM).
 Tempo affects the overall pace of the composition.